arduino/arduino-cloud-cli/README.md

 Extract a template from an existing dashboard.
 The template can be saved in two formats: json or yaml.
 The default format is yaml:

 `$ arduino-cloud-cli dashboard extract --id <dashboardID> --outfile <templateFile> --format <yaml|json>`

+Create a dashboard: dashboards can be created only starting from a template.
+Supported dashboard template formats are JSON and YAML.
+The name parameter is optional.
+If it is provided then it overrides the name retrieved from the template.
+The `override` flag can be used to override the template `thing_id` placeholder with the actual ID of the thing to be used.

+`$ arduino-cloud-cli dashboard create --name <dashboardName> --template <template.(json|yaml)> --override <thing-0>=<actualThingID>,<thing-1>=<otherActualThingID>`